 Bulbils are the small round objects found in the garlic scapes or stems of the garlic plant.
-Growing garlic from bulbils, growers can rejuvenate garlic strains and establish a reliable back-up source of garlic, just in case the garlic bulb and cloves die or become infected with disease.
-Growers use bulbils to develop a supply of planting stop at very low cost and to avoid the transmission of potential diseases.
-Garlic propagation is often achieved by planting garlic cloves, also referred to as "seed garlic".
+Growing garlic from bulbils, growers can rejuvenate garlic strains and establish a reliable backup source of garlic, just in case the garlic bulb and cloves die or become infected with disease.
+Growers use bulbils to develop a supply of garlic at a very low cost and to avoid the transmission of potential diseases.
+Garlic propagation is typically achieved by planting garlic cloves, also referred to as "seed garlic".

 (Garlic Bulbils Harvested from a Garlic Scape)

-The scape is a garlic flower and has the appearance of a Plum Bob (a bob of lead or other heavy material forming the weight of a plumb line); These reproductive garlic parts are for show only, there is no cross pollination.
+The scape is a garlic flower and has the appearance of a Plum Bob (a bob of lead or other heavy material forming the weight of a plumb line); These reproductive garlic parts are for show only, there is no cross-pollination.
 Essentially, the bulbils are clones of the mother plant that can be planted to produce a replica of this parent.

 (Garlic Bulbils, Garlic Rounds and Fully-Developed Garlic Bulbs with Cloves)